web1221/FT-PrimeSifting-oct29/README.md

 ## Support and contact details

-_If you come accross any issues please email me at AngelaWeber95@hotmail.com_
+_If you come across any issues please email me at AngelaWeber95@hotmail.com_

 ## Technologies Used